Advising - FAQ 1

 I Still Have Questions - Who Can I Ask for Help?

-If you need one-on-one assistance with your questions about your degree path and the options available to you, you should first try to schedule an appointment with the IT Academic Advisor Teresa Caesar.
-If for some reason she is not available, we recommend that you contact the Diploma Chair for your course of study.
-You may also visit either the SGD Lab or the IT Advanced Lab during normal business hours (or when a lab assistant who specializes in your area of need is scheduled to be in the lab) and someone may be able to assist you.
+If you need one-on-one assistance with your questions about your degree path and the options available to you, you should first try to schedule an appointment with the IT Curriculum Coach Stephen Rice.
+If for some reason he is not available, we recommend that you contact the Program Chair for your course of study.
+You may also visit either the IT Advanced Lab during normal business hours (or when a lab assistant who specializes in your area of need is scheduled to be in the lab) and someone may be able to assist you.
 Make certain to bring your program evaluation with you to your advisement session.